 2. ILLINOIS MONETARY AWARD PROGRAM (MAP) GRANT.
 This grant can be used for tuition and fees only.
+MAP funds are only available in the Fall and Spring semesters.
 Payment for each semester is made according to the number of credit hours enrolled, with a minimum of 3 and a maximum of 15 MAP Paid Credit Hours.
 The award letter will specify the 15 credit hour amount, with a notation of the per credit hour amount.